petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/sales-funnel-opportunity-progress/before-buying-starts.md

 * The buying process can be Seller or Buyer initiated
 * Buyer initiated processes have two flavors:
   * With a “second” buyer
   * Without a “preferred” vendor
 * Seller initiated processes have no budget allocated, or requirements defined
 * Buyer initiated processes where there is a preferred vendor typically have requirements defined by that vendor and introduce more risk than where there is no preferred vendor

-## What happens before the buying starts?
+## What Happens Before the Buying Starts?

 In the prospecting 101 module “true prospecting” was described as “making somebody who had not yet recognized a need and decided to start fulfilling a need to actually consider doing something and starting a buying process”.